-The doctoral program committee shall be composed of a minimum of four members of the MU graduate faculty and will include at least three members from the student’s doctoral degree program and an outside member from a different MU program.
-At least two of the doctoral committee members must be MU doctoral faculty.
-(Note: This policy is effective for students who begin their doctoral programs during the Fall 2005 Term.
-For students who began their doctoral programs before the fall 2005 semester, consult the appropriate catalog or the Office of Graduate Studies.)
+The doctoral program committee shall be composed of a minimum of four members of the MU graduate faculty and will include at least three members from the student’s department or degree program (e.g., Interdisciplinary Neuroscience, Genetics Area Program, Informatics) and an outside member from a different MU department or program.
+At least two of the doctoral committee members must be MU doctoral faculty, one of whom must be the chair or co-chair.
+For students pursuing an EdD, an outside member is not required.

-Additional committee members with specialized expertise who do not meet the criteria for the MU graduate faculty or doctoral faculty may serve on a doctoral committees as a fifth or sixth member, with special permission of the Associate Vice Chancellor for Graduate Studies.
+Additional committee members with specialized expertise who do not meet the criteria for the MU graduate faculty or doctoral faculty may serve on a doctoral committees as a fifth or sixth member, with special permission of the Dean of the Graduate School.

 Graduate Committee Membership for Jointly Appointed Faculty